fsprojects/LocSta/README.md

 ### Generators and Effects

 Generator functions are the core part of FsLocalState.
 They are represented by the `Gen<'value, 'state, 'reader>` type.
-Generators are in fact functions that have a state as input and a (value * state) as output:
+They that have a state as input and a (value * state) as output:

                         +-------------+